 So you’ve picked up one of the best 5G phones (or one of the cheapest 5G phones), and you’re ready to give this whole 5G thing a whirl.
 Except, well, how do you know you’re getting the full benefit of 5G?
 Sure, the little “5G” symbol pops up sometimes, but what’s the actual impact of that?
 Are you really getting your faster 5G speeds?
 Or, if you live outside of a 5G area, where should you go to experience the next big mobile network?

-Whether you’re after a tool to put your new 5G connection to the test or a map that shows you where to go to access your 5G network coverage, here’s a list of the best Android and iOS apps to test your 5G connection.
+Whether you’re after a tool to put your new 5G connection to the test or a map that shows you where to go to access your 5G network coverage, here’s a list of the best apps to test your 5G connection on Android and iOS.

 There are a lot of great speed-testing apps out there, but OpenSignal’s Meteor is very much one of the best.
 The fun, frivolous theme has a suite of powerful tools backing it up.
 Testing is simple — tap the button, and off it goes.
 At the end, you’ll be served your download, upload, and ping speeds, but most importantly, it’ll also give you a breakdown of how your 5G connection will function in a variety of apps, including YouTube, Slack, and Netflix.
 You can take tests in different locations and compare your speeds in the Maps sub-menu.
 The map only shows your connection speeds, and there’s no breakdown of where you’ll find